 iii.
 Electronic survey

 A total of 95 responders from 79/154 NHS trusts provided data (51%).
+Anonymised survey response data and investigator ratings can be found in S6 File.
 From these 95 responses, 38 unique locations were rated as ‘moderately’ or ‘highly’ capable of delivering the NICE recommendation.
+Integrated descriptions of these sites based on survey data, interviews and follow-up phone calls can be found in S7 File.
 From follow-up phone calls to CCGs, HCPs and community exercise providers, a further 9 such locations were identified and rated, giving a total of 47 locations.
 NHS professionals and non-NHS sources provided 31 and 16 of these locations, respectively.
-Figure 1 depicts the distribution of these sites geographically.
+Fig 1 depicts the distribution of these sites geographically.
 There is variability in duration, frequency and delivery with supervision of any kind being provided in 25 (53%) and twice-weekly supervised sessions in 8 (17%).
 Schemes lasting 12 weeks or more are reported by 24 (51%) and involvement of an ‘exercise specialist’ in the delivery in 21 (45%).
 There are only three prostate cancer-specific programmes and two of these described the exercise provision as being integrated into the usual prostate cancer care pathway.

-Figure 1: The distribution of survey respondents across the UK based on investigator-rated scores.
+Fig 1: The distribution of survey respondents across the UK based on investigator-rated scores.
 The blue (larger) circles indicate locations with good (15-19 score) or moderate (10-14 score) capability to deliver exercise training according to NICE CG175.
 The (smaller) red circles indicate no (0-4 score) or limited (5-9 score) ability to deliver exercise training according to NICE CG175.

 Discussion